GetDKAN/dkan/docs/components/workflow/workflow.rst

 Installation
 ------------
-Dkan workflow is included in the core Dkan install but not enabled by default.
+DKAN workflow is included in the core DKAN install but it's not enabled by default.
 It can be enabled either from the Modules management page or by using drush.

 .. code-block:: bash

    drush en dkan_workflow -y

-Enabling Dkan workflow should enable all the dependencies modules and update the user roles (more information available in the `Workflow Roles`_ section).
+Enabling DKAN workflow should enable all the dependencies modules and update the user roles (more information available in the `Workflow Roles`_ section).

 Metadata Moderation States
 --------------------------

-There are three default moderations states available by default in Dkan:
+There are three default moderations states available by default in DKAN:

 Draft
   This is the starter state that the metadata (be it dataset or resource) is in